 Are there Chatbot partners you recommend?

-So… the only question left is this: At $50 per month and no long-term commitment, what’s keeping you from employing chatbots right now?
+So… the only question left is this: What’s keeping you from employing chatbots right now?